Why Criminal Record Checks are Required for Immigration to Canada?

 Vulnerable Sector Check

-This check is necessary for those intending to work with vulnerable groups, such as children or the elderly.
-It ensures that the individual does not have a history of offenses that would disqualify them from such roles.
+The vulnerable sector check is crucial for individuals intending to work with vulnerable groups, such as children, the elderly, or individuals with disabilities.
+This check ensures that the individual does not have a history of offenses that would disqualify them from such sensitive roles, thereby protecting those who are most at risk.
+It is a vital step for anyone looking to engage in professions that require a high level of trust and responsibility.

 Fingerprint-Based Criminal Record Check